IN THIS ARTICLE

 - What is recorded?
 Limits?

 When does the recording start and end?

 We record up to four hours of all of your sessions.
-The recording will start when you click on "Start webinar" and will end when you click on "End webinar."
+The recording will start when you click on "Start event" and will end when you click on "End event."